ecitsolutions/Autotask/Docs/Null values.md

 # Null values

 Null values and PowerShell parameters can be a pain.
 PowerShell functions do not accept a null value to any parameter, built-in or custom.
+This is a problem both for **Get** and **Set** scenarios.

+## Null values in Queries

 The issue: Get all tickets that have NOT been assigned to anyone yet.
 It would be tempting to try:

 ```powershell
 Get-AtwsTicket -AssignedResourceId $null